ttulka/java-samples/ddd-ecommerce-example/README.md

 3. Shipping service dispatches the delivery and publishes the DeliveryDispatched event.
 4. Warehouse service updates the stock.

+There is only the basic "happy path" workflow implemented with a big room for improvement, for example when Shipping doesn't get bot Events within a time period, the delivery process should be cancelled etc..

 ### Services Dependencies

 Services cooperate together to work out the Business Capabilities: products sale and delivery.